kelliejarcher/AML_2022_ELN_Favorable/README.md

 # 2022_ELN_Favorable_Code.Rmd
 R code for replicating results in Archer et al., "Improving risk stratification for 2022 European LeukemiaNet favorable-risk patients with acute myeloid leukemia"

+# hdcuremodels
-# hdcuremodels is our R package for fitting high-dimensional mixture cure models
+The hdcuremodels R package was used for fitting high-dimensional mixture cure models.
+A vignette to illustrate usage is included.

+# 2022_ELN_Favorable_Data.RData

-# 2022_ELN_Favorable_Data.RData is the R workspace required by 2022_ELN_Favorable_Code.Rmd and contains the following objects:
+This is the R workspace required by 2022_ELN_Favorable_Code.Rmd and contains the following objects:

 eset.fav.filter: an ExpressionSet the filtered normalized training set gene expression and phenotypic data \
 alliance.frame:  data.frame that includes the time-to-event outcome (cryr), censoring indicator (relapse.death), and expression for all genes retained after filtering \